j4kim/SVGtarien/README.md

 ### Transform attributes

 Everything you draw can be scaled and rotated.
+Be aware of that every times you call `rotate` or `scale`, the transformation will be *added* to a list of transformations in the SVG "transform" attribute of the next elements.
+To avoid that, you may need to remove this attribute using the `notransform` method.

 Input :
 ```